346292

 User Acquisition Efficiency

-Consumer internet businesses like Shutterstock grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).
+Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Shutterstock grow from a combination of product virality, paid advertisement, and incentives.

 Profitability & Free Cash Flow